 considered what the "Find" tab does?

-Other users have uploaded many of these photos.
-The photos often have information to help us know more about our ancestors, historical places, and events.
+Other users have uploaded many of these photos, which often contain information that helps us learn more about our ancestors, historical places, and events.

 If the uploaded photos include titles, descriptions, dates, and tags, we get to search them!